viamrobotics/micro-rdk/README.md

 ```
 #### Linux

 First, make sure you have the libgcrypt library and headers installed.
-On Ubuntu or Debian, this is
+On Ubuntu or Debian, this is:

 ``` shell
 sudo apt-get install libgcrypt20 libgcrypt20-dev